rzs/ticcr/README.md

 $ ticcr dcr ltc eth -c usdt -e binance polinex bittrex
 ```

-Used with the -l (--list) option will provide a log of the supported exchanges.This will be logged prior to the price output.
+Used with the -l (--list) option will provide a log of the supported exchanges.This will be output prior to the price output.

 ```bash
 $ ticcr dcr -l